Swan Lane Mills

-Swan Lane Mills is a former cotton mill complex in Bolton, Greater Manchester, England.
-All three mills are Grade II* listed buildings.

-The mills were designed by Stott and Sons of Oldham.
+Swan Lane Mills is a former cotton mill complex on Higher Swan Lane in Bolton, Greater Manchester, England.
+Historically in Lancashire, the mills were designed by Stott and Sons of Oldham and built in 1903, 1906, and 1914.
 When completed, the double mill (Nos.
 1 and 2) was the largest spinning mill in the world.
-It was granted Grade II* listed status on 26 April 1974.
-Number 3 Mill was separately listed as Grade II* on the same day.
+All three mills are Grade II* listed buildings.
+As of 2025, Nos.
+1 and 2 accommodate a variety of commercial occupants, whereas No. 3 Mill is included on Historic England's Heritage at Risk Register.

 History

-Swan Lane Mills are typical of the final phase of cotton mill construction in Lancashire, of vast size and decorated with flamboyant terracotta embellishments reflecting the industry's prominence and prosperity.
-The mill was planned as a double mill with a central boiler house and built in two phases.
-Swan Lane Number 1 Mill was built in 1902, and Number 2 Mill three years later.
-The double mill was built to contain 210,000 mule spindles.
-Number 3 Mill was built in 1915 and housed 120,000 mule spindles.
-Number 1 Mill spun fine counts using Sea Island Cotton and Number 2 Mill concentrated on medium counts using Egyptian cotton.The mill also had 250 carding and 200 drawing and roving frames.
+Swan Lane Mills are typical of the final phase of cotton mill construction in Lancashire, characterised by their vast scale and flamboyant terracotta decoration, reflecting the industry's prominence and prosperity.
+The complex was planned as a double mill with a central boiler house and built in two phases.
+Swan Lane No. 1 Mill was completed in 1903, with No. 2 Mill following three years later.
+The double mill was designed to contain 210,000 mule spindles.
+No. 3 Mill, built in 1914, housed a further 120,000 mule spindles.
+No. 1 Mill spun fine counts using Sea Island Cotton, while No. 2 Mill focused on medium counts using Egyptian cotton.
+The complex also contained 250 carding machines and 200 drawing and roving frames.

+On 26 April 1974, Nos.
+1 and 2 Mill was granted Grade II* listed status.
+No. 3 Mill was separately listed as Grade II* on the same day.

+Cotton production at the complex ceased in 2001.
+Today, Nos.
+1 and 2 accommodate a variety of commercial occupants.

+Heritage at Risk Register

+As of 2025, No. 3 Mill is included on Historic England's Heritage at Risk Register, reflecting its deteriorating condition and the absence of an agreed scheme for repair or reuse.
+The building is assessed as being in "poor" and "declining condition", and remains one of the most significant industrial structures in Bolton still awaiting conservation-led redevelopment.

 Architecture

-The mills are constructed in brick with yellow brick decoration.
-Both mills are of five storeys over a basement and were built in the same style with wide segmentally arched windows and flat concrete roofs.
-They have a yellow brick eaves band and a stone dentilled cornice.
-Their projecting stair towers have Italianate details and balustraded parapets.
-The double engine house on the north-west side was built to power both mills.
-The rope race tower projects behind it.
+The mills are constructed in brick with yellow-brick decoration.
+Both mills are five storeys over a basement and were built in the same style, with wide segmentally arched windows and flat concrete roofs.
+They have a yellow-brick eaves band and a stone dentilled cornice.
+Their projecting stair towers feature Italianate details and balustraded parapets.
+The double engine house on the north-west side was built to power both mills, with the rope-race tower projecting behind it.
 The mill chimney has been reduced in height but retains an emblem of a swan in white lettering.
-Its internal construction is of cast iron columns and brick arched ceilings.
-No.1 Mill is 25 bays wide and five deep with a single storey and basement extension to its north side, possibly a card room, but now used as a warehouse.
-No.2 Mill is 23 bays long and six deep.
+Internally, the structure consists of cast iron columns and brick-arched ceilings.
+No. 1 Mill is 25 bays wide and five bays deep, with a single-storey and basement extension to its north side—possibly a former card room—now used as a warehouse.
+No. 2 Mill is 23 bays long and six bays deep.
 The mill's two-storey office block is attached next to the site entrance.